Coach Inge, Marcus Oliver and Tegray Scales give their impressions of IU's 10th practice

 Has 14 years of coaching experience, including stints as the linebackers coach at the University of Cincinnati (2008-09) and San Diego State University (2006-07).

 A St. Louis native, Inge lettered four years at the University of Iowa (1993-96).
 He returned to his alma mater in 1998 and spent three years as the Hawkeyes recruiting coordinator and graduate assistant.

-In 2008, his linebackers held three of the team's top four spots in tackles.
-Corey Smith signed a free-agent deal with the Kansas City Chiefs following the campaign.
+In 2008, his starting linebackers held three of the team's top four spots in tackles.
+Corey Smith signed a free agent deal with the Kansas City Chiefs following the campaign.

 Prior to his stint with the Aztecs, he was the defensive line coach at the University of Colorado in 2005.
 The Buffaloes claimed the Big 12 North Division title and advanced to the Big 12 championship game.

-He served as a team co-captain his senior season at Iowa where he collected honorable mention All-Big Ten and Academic All-Big Ten accolades.
+Served as a team co-captain his senior season at Iowa, where he collected honorable mention All-Big Ten and Academic All-Big Ten accolades.
 Inge posted 173 tackles, 24 sacks and 37 tackles for loss.

 Iowa went 17-7 in his junior and senior years, including wins in the Sun and Alamo Bowls.
 He capped his collegiate career by playing in the 1997 Hula Bowl.

-Inge earned his bachelor's degree in sports, health, leisure, and physical studies (1996) and his master's degree in athletic administration (1999).
-He and his wife, Rae Ann, have four children, Taelor, Isaiah, Keara and Raya.
+Earned his bachelor's degree in sports, health, leisure, and physical studies (1996), and his master's degree in athletic administration (1999).